- ADMISSIONS & AID

 We do not require a separate scholarship application for each scholarship fund; eligible students will be evaluated for all funds for which they are eligible.

 Please note: SIT Study Abroad scholarships and grants are only applicable to tuition and room/board fees billed by SIT Study Abroad.
 We do not award scholarships or grants to cover any other expenses, including, but not limited to, immunizations, visa fees, books, or study abroad fees charged by your home school.
 If your home school has an established billing agreement with us, it is your responsibility to communicate with your home school as to how your SIT scholarship or grant will be passed on to you by your home school.
-If you are the recipient of a scholarship or grant from us, it will automatically be applied to your bill, which is available to you via Web Advisor.
+If you are the recipient of a scholarship or grant from us, it will automatically be applied to your bill, which is available to you via Colleague Self-Service.

 Below is a partial list of SIT Study Abroad’s scholarships and grants.
 These scholarships and grants are available only to students applying to an SIT Study Abroad program.

 - SIT Pell Grant Match Award – SIT matches Federal Pell Grant funding up to $2,500 for all SIT immersive programs to students who use their Pell Grant to help pay the cost of their SIT program.

 - SEO Scholars Award – Students who are Sponsors for Educational Opportunity (SEO) Scholars will receive a $2,000 award for SIT Study Abroad semester or summer programs.

 - The Experiment in International Living (EIL) Alumni Study Abroad Scholarship – To recognize and support alumni of EIL summer high school programs who also participate in SIT Study Abroad programs. $1,000 for semester programs and $500 for summer.
 A $400 scholarship is also available to students who indicate that they have an immediate family member who has participated in an EIL or its College Semester Abroad program.